FRANK LLOYD WRIGHT (1867-1959)

 In 1940 the house was sold to media personality John Booth Nesbitt.
 Nesbitt asked Lloyd Wright to design a remodel, but did not get built.
 Nesbitt then had it altered by Wright, bottom photo, adding a pool on the north terrace, a billiard room on the ground floor, and a heating system.
 Nesbitt moved out in 1942 to a house designed for him by Richard Neutra.
 The eighth owner was Augustus O. (Gus) Brown who bought it in 1968.
 In 1980 he donated the house to what became the Ennis House Foundation.
 Featured in House on Haunted Hill, The Replacements, Blade Runner and many other films.

 Even before completion it had structural instability.
 More damage occurred due to the 1994 Northridge Earthquake and the record rain during 2004-2005.
 Basic shoring-up restoration work was completed in 2007 for $6.4 million.
 Sold in 2011 to Ron Burkle.
-As part of the transaction, Burkle provided some form of public access to the house a minimum of 12 days per year.
-The easement stipulates this access for future owners of the home as well.
+As part of the transaction, Burkle provided public access to the house a minimum of 12 days per year.
+This easement stipulates this access for future owners of the home as well.
+Sold in 2019 to Ryan LLC (Cindy Capobianco and Robert Rosenheck).

 1927 - The Darwin D. and Isabelle Martin Summer House, aka Greycliff, aka Jewel on the Lake, 6472 Old Lakeshore, Derby NY.
 Built overlooking Lake Erie.
 In 1926, a garage was added.
 Sold by heirs in 1945 to an order of Catholic priests, the Piarist Fathers, who turned it into a boarding school and added several buildings, definitely not by Wright.
 Sold in 1997 to the nonprofit Graycliff Conservancy which did a restoration.Open for public tours.